rom1504/clip-retrieval/README.md

 Easily compute clip embeddings and build a clip retrieval system with them.
 100M text+image embeddings can be processed in 20h using a 3080.

+* clip client allows remote querying of backend via python. [clip-client notebook](/notebook/clip-client-query-api.ipynb)
 * clip inference allows you to quickly (1500 sample/s on a 3080) compute image and text embeddings
 * clip index builds efficient indices out of the embeddings
 * clip filter allows you to filter out the data using the clip index
 * clip back hosts the indices with a simple flask service
 * clip front is a simple ui querying the back.
 Check it out at [clip-retrieval ui](https://rom1504.github.io/clip-retrieval/)
 * clip end2end runs img2dataset, inference, index then back and front to make all of this easier to begin with
-* clip client is a simple python module to access the backend remotely.  [clip-client notebook](/notebook/clip-client-query-api.ipynb)

 End to end this make it possible to build a simple semantic search system.
 Interested to learn about semantic search in general ?
 You can read my [medium post](https://rom1504.medium.com/semantic-search-with-embeddings-index-anything-8fb18556443c) on the topic.